qooxdoo/qooxdoo/docs/development/compiler/internals/Events.md

 ## CLI Commands

 Instances of `qx.tool.cli.commands.Compile` and its subclasses fire the following events:
 - `checkEnvironment`: Fired after all environment data is collected.
 - `compilingClass`: Fired when a class is about to be compiled.
 - `compiledClass`: Fired when a class is compiled.
 - `making`: Fired when making of apps begins.
+The event data contains `maker` (the `qx.tool.compiler.makers.Maker` instance being used).
 - `made`: Fired when making of apps is done.
+The event data contains `maker` (the `qx.tool.compiler.makers.Maker` instance being used).
 - `minifyingApplication`: Fired when minification begins.
 - `minifiedApplication`: Fired when minification is done.
 - `saveDatabase`: Fired when the database is being saved.